 - 1 terabyte of trade information – average volume of data captured by the New York Stock Exchange each trading session (IBM)

-- 45 percent – companies that run big data workloads in the cloud.
+- 45% – the percentage of companies that run big data workloads in the cloud.
 (ZDNet)

 - 100 sensors – average number of sensors used by modern cars to monitor items such as fuel level and tire pressure (IBM)